cirosantilli/linux-cheat/terminal.md

 It is easy to get the two mixed up because most of the time terminal emulators simply accumulate input chars, wait for an `<enter>` keypress, and then send strings to the sh interpreter.

-## /dev/tty

-Special file, reading and writing to it is the same as reading and writing to current terminal.

-Ex:

-    echo a > /dev/tty

-Output:

-    a

-So `a` was written to the current terminal.

 ## Good terminal emulators

 Drop-down capability is a huge advantage: hit a key, and the terminal appears.
 Options: